pewresearch/django_learning/README.md

 - User may not use the Center's name in any advertising, marketing or promotional materials.
 - User may not use the licensed materials in any manner that implies, suggests, or could otherwise be perceived as attributing a particular policy or lobbying objective or opinion to the Center, or as a Center endorsement of a cause, candidate, issue, party, product, business, organization, religion or viewpoint.

-## Issues and Pull Requests

-This code is provided as-is for use in your own projects.
-You are free to submit issues and pull requests with any questions or suggestions you may have.
-We will do our best to respond within a 30-day time period.

 ## Recommended Package Citation

 Pew Research Center, 2021, "django_learning" Available at: github.com/pewresearch/django_learning